 One to Try: Uinta Baba Black Lager

 Produced year-round at Uinta Brewing’s Utah brewery, Baba Black Lager is one of the most readily available in the category.
 It’s light in body, low in alcohol (4 percent ABV) and offers notes of dark coffee and chocolate.
-This blends incredibly well with the hop count (38 IBUs) for a smooth dark beer that doesn’t necessarily taste like one.
+This blends incredibly well with the low bitterness (38 IBUs) for a smooth dark beer that doesn’t necessarily taste like one.

 One to Try: Alaskan Brewing Co.
 Smoked Porter